All Tube, True Stereo, Single Cabinet

 everything out and see what fits where.

-There's really only barely enough room
+There's usually only barely enough room

 in most places, to fit what you probably want to have.
+Layout is important.

 I used all white dry-transfer lettering